ariadnacolmeneroc/Final-Master-Thesis-Ariadna-Colmenero/README.md

-# Final Master Thesis - Ariadna Colmenero Cobo de Guzmán
+# Master's Final Thesis - Ariadna Colmenero Cobo de Guzmán
 MSc Omics Data Analysis - Universitat de Vic

 This repository belongs to the Final Master project: **Refining the genomic landscape of aggressive paediatric and young adult B-cell lymphomas**.
 You will find **three branches**.
 Each of them belongs to: